 Gill also acknowledged James Taylor, who was in the audience with his son Henry, for inviting him to join one of Taylor's Tanglewood performances two summers ago.

-With his five-member band adding a countrified twang to the seven-song set of old and more recent hits, notably the jazz-inflected "Faint of Heart" from the 2006 CD "These Days," Gill soared to emotional heights in "Whenever You Come Around."
-He explained that he co-wrote the song in 1994 soon after he met and was instantly smitten by his future wife, the singer-songwriter Amy Grant (a classmate of Lockhart's at Furman University in Greenville, S.C.).
+With his five-member band adding a countrified twang to the seven-song set of old and more recent hits, notably the jazz-inflected "Faint of Heart" from the 2006 CD "These Days," Gill soared to emotional heights in "Whenever You Come Around.

 Similarly, his anthem of healing and reconciliation, "Go Rest High on That Mountain," demonstrated not only Gill's vocal prowess but also his heartfelt sincerity and authenticity.
 Originally written 20 years ago after his brother's premature death, Gill has performed the song recently in tribute concerts for the Boston Marathon bombing victims.